milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Kai/Meeting Kai.md

 # Meeting Kai
 Emi: "Let's sweep the foyer!"

-*I grab the broom leaning against the corner and head out to the floor, collecting the day's accumulation of dust and dirt.*
+*I grab the broom leaning against the corner and head out to the foyer.*

-*Starting at each table, I create small piles, nudging them towards a corner where a larger pile awaits.*
+*Starting at each table, I create small piles, nudging them towards a corner where a larger pile awaits.
+Slowly but surely, the day's accumulation of dust and dirt start to disappear.*

 *As I sweep under the final table, a glint of light catches my eye.
 Intrigued, I crouch down and inspect the dust pile more closely.*